Anwar008/KPMG-Virtual-Internship/README.md

 # KPMG-Virtual-Internship
-This is repos that keeps track of my performance on KMPG Virutal internship: https://www.insidesherpa.com/virtual-internships/
+This is repos that keeps track of my performance on KMPG Virutal internship:

 There will be 3 steps:

-Data Quality Assessment: KMPG_VI.py
+Data Quality Assessment: KPMG_Module_1

-Data Insights: KMPG_DI.py
+Data Insights: KPMG_Module_2

-Data Insights and Presentation: KMPG_final.py
+Data Insights and Presentation: KPMG_Module_3

+Results.